 Furthermore, in 2019, over 8,000 Americans died of influenza, which in most cases is preventable with an inexpensive (or even free), widely accessible flu shot.

 Nearly 20,000 Americans lost their lives as a result of homicide in 2017, and those numbers are unfortunately not in rapid decline.
 Crime prevention, access to weapons, identifying real threats and addressing mental health issues can all help reduce these grim statistics of injury and death, in addition to building awareness surrounding safer lifestyle choices.

 Consult With a Medical Professional

 If you have concerns about any of the conditions listed above, or simply want to check in with a doctor to discuss your general well-being, Western Washington Medical Group has multiple resources available to assist you.

-- To request an appointment with our Family Practice, go here.
+- To request an appointment with our Primary Care team, click here.

 - For more general inquiries, complete the form on this page.